epfl-sti/wordpress.scraper/README.md

-# Web to GML in 600 lines of code or so
+# Web scrape to GML in 650 lines of code or so

+It has promises, parallel (yet throttled) scraping, persistent cache, and a test suite.

 1. `npm install`
 2. Edit `index.js` to change the URLs